 What training does the company provide?

-There is a three week Group Induction Programme for all new graduates.
+There is a one week Group Induction Programme for all new graduates.
 You will also receive role-specific training.

 What sort of job will I be doing?